-Equity Investments in Other Farm Credit System Institutions Equity investments in other Farm Credit System institutions are generally nonmarketable investments consisting of stock and participation certificates, allocated surplus, and reciprocal investments in other institutions regulated by the FCA.
-These investments are carried at cost and evaluated for impairment based on the ultimate recoverability of the par value rather than by recognizing temporary declines in value.
+Equity Investments in Other Farm Credit System Institutions Equity investments in other Farm Credit System institutions are generally nonmarketable investments consisting of stock and participation certificates, allocated surplus, and reciprocal

 Associations are required to maintain ownership in AgFirst (AgFirst or the Bank) in the form of Class B or Class C stock as determined by the Bank.
 The Bank may require additional capital contributions to maintain its capital requirements.
-The Association owned 4.54 percent of the issued stock of the Bank as of March 31, 2020 net of any reciprocal investment.
-As of that date, the Bank's assets totaled \$35.9 billion and shareholders' equity totaled \$2.5 billion.
-The Bank's earnings were \$72 million for the first three months of 2020.
-In addition, the Association held investments of \$725 related to other Farm Credit institutions.
+The Association owned 4.54 percent of the issued stock of the Bank as of September 30, 2020 net of any reciprocal investment.
+As of that date, the Bank's assets totaled \$35.8 billion and shareholders' equity totaled \$2.8 billion.
+The Bank's earnings were \$275 million for the first nine months of 2020.
+In addition, the Association held investments of \$673 related to other Farm Credit institutions.